NLP Practitioner Coaching Days – (NLP Practitioners Only)

-Are your NLP skills slipping away because you’re not using them as much as you’d like to be?
+Do you feel your NLP skills are slipping away because you’re not using them as much as you’d like to be?

-Unless you’re using the skills you’ve learnt on NLP Practitioner training frequently, it’s only too easy to let some things slide.
+Unless you’re regularly using the skills you’ve learnt on NLP Practitioner training , it’s only too easy to let some things slide.

-That’s frustrating when you know how useful your NLP skills are
+That’s frustrating because you know how useful your NLP skills are

 You’ve seen and heard the difference they make to your own and others’ lives.
 And even if you are using NLP skills every day there might be a tendency to focus on the things you’ve personally found most useful or those that are most practical in your work.

 It can be a problem because you might not be moving yourself out of your own comfort zone.
 Your coaching can then become repetitious.
 Repetition leads to boring.
 Boring is tedious – there’s no passion in tedium.
 And there’s no flexibility either.
 Remember, one of the critical aspects of NLP is flexibility.
 If you’re using a limited toolbox of skills you may not be as flexible and effective in your NLP practice as you’d like to be.
 And effectiveness – being able to effect change – is what builds your confidence and provides that passion and energy.

 Developing flexibility and expertise in NLP is like dancing a Tango

 After you’ve learnt the basics, then you need to practice.
 You can do this on your own to begin, but eventually you’ll need a partner (client).
 This is when you start to put your dancing skills to the test.
 You soon discover how good you are and your partner will give you immediate feedback – especially if you step on toes!